-Foresters use a clinometer to calculate the height of a tree.
+Foresters use a clinometer to calculate the tree height.
 These can be quite expensive to buy so you’re not likely to invest in one unless you need to measure trees frequently.
 However, don’t despair as it is quite possible to achieve good results with a smartphone; with the advantage that you nearly always have one with you.
 This is a method I’ve developed that I hope others will find useful.

 Install a spirit level app